dsteinberg/libcluster/README.txt

   1) In Matlab, navigate to {where you checked out the source}/matlab.

+  2) If Eigen is installed at

+        /usr/include/eigen3

-  2) Type MakeFile.m and enter.
+     type MakeFile.m and enter.
+Otherwise specify the location of Eigen in MakeFile.m and execute.

   3) If compilation succeeds, you will be prompted if you want to copy the binaries and .m files to a location of your choice, and update Matlab's